-Going off healthy food – This just doesn’t make sense, you are growing a baby yet your body rejects all good foods, has it gone insane?!
+Going off healthy food.
+This follows on from the one above and it just doesn’t make sense.
+You are growing a baby yet your body rejects all good foods, has it gone insane?!
 I could only consume beige food during my sickness stint, those being crisps, potatoes and pasta.
 I completely went off vegetables and salad for three months, surely that’s bad right?
 Its not, its fine but I panicked about not getting enough vitamins and made my husband buy me a juicer, which I used for about three weeks before the juices started to remind me of being sick, so I stopped making them and went back to my pasta and crisps until the sickness passed.

 Breaking Wind.
 Now, this could have just been me, and in which case, awkward, but hopefully not.
 I’m almost certain other pregnant women experience this too.
 I had a lot of wind when baby O was in my tummy.
 Obviously I do trump on the odd occasion, you know, once or twice a year 😉 but something about being pregnant sent things into overdrive!
 My poor husband – every night as we lay in bed together (after I’d been winched in to it mind) we’d drift off to the dulcet tones of wind being broken and me laughing hysterically.

 Melt downs.
 You will have at least one major freak out about being pregnant and its totally okay to do this.
 My big one was after a weekend of bad sleep staying with family, driving back in the car I suddenly began sobbing.
 Mid nose bubbles I wailed, ‘I caaant doo thiiiis’ and ‘I don’t want to do thiiiiiis!’, much knee patting took place then ten minutes later, all was well again.
 I think especially when you’re feeling a bit run down, things can take hold of you and scare you a bit, but it’s always going to be okay, don’t worry if you freak out, its totally normal and acceptable.